-The sport of rugby has its origins from football, the popular game that dates to the early 1100s with its long traditions and where it was played in England.
+The sport of rugby has its origins in football, the popular game that dates to the early 1100s with its long traditions and was played first in England.
 Even before rugby football was codified, games very similar to rugby were played in many nations outside of England.
 These games had scrummaging formations and players could handle the ball.
 Some of these examples include Ki-o-rahi (New Zealand), marn grook (Australia), kemari (Japan), lelo burti (Georgia), and Calcio Fiorentino (Italy).
 Rugby School, based in Rugby in the county Warwickshire, is a boarding school for boys aged 13-18.
-The school has special significance as a story had surfaced that a certain William Web-Ellis, a boy who apparently had a disregard for the rules of football, had picked the ball up and ran with it and that he was also responsible for writing the rules of rugby.
-There are many sports historians who doubt the authenticity of this story as at the time that Web-Ellis was at the school, football had no formal rules yet.
 Rugby School did have a tradition where the rules of a sport were written by the pupils and not the masters.
 The rules were often decided before the start of a game.
 Despite the question marks over who can be credited with the formation of rugby, Web-Ellis was honoured with a plaque at Rugby School, including having his name associated with the most prestigious trophy in rugby union today.